 - Crunchy Things: This is where you can get creative!
 I love adding celery, homemade dill pickles (along with a splash of pickle juice), and scallions for extra crunch and flavor.
 Feel free to experiment with your favorite crunchy additions.

-- Serve with crackers or slices of cucumber or zucchini.
+- Serve with Crackers and Vegetables: Make a light and healthy snack by serving tuna salad with crackers or fresh slices of cucumber and zucchini.

-- Make a tuna melt: Add the salad to buttered and toasted bread, cover with cheese (I love Gruyere or white cheddar) and broil until the cheese melts.
+- Make a Tuna Melt: Here’s Adam’s favorite!
+Spread the salad on buttered and toasted bread, top with cheese (we recommend Gruyère or white cheddar), and broil until melted.
+So good!

 Easy Tuna Salad